mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_serverless.html.markdown

 This is the first of two resources required to configure PrivateLink for Serverless, the second is [mongodbatlas_privatelink_endpoint_service_serverless](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/privatelink_endpoint_service_serverless).

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.
--> **NOTE:** Feature unavailable in Free and Shared-Tier Clusters This feature is not available for M0 free clusters, M2, and M5 clusters.
-To learn more about which features are unavailable, see [Atlas M0 (Free Cluster), M2, and M5 Limitations.](https://www.mongodb.com/docs/atlas/reference/free-shared-limitations/#std-label-atlas-free-tier)

 ## Example Usage

 ### AWS Example